To give your car the best chance of passing an MOT first time, it is worth investing in a pre-MOT check

 Check all the seatbelts for tears or damage, as well as ensuring they restrain safely.

-To do this, sit in each seat and jerk forward suddenly to mimic sudden braking.
 If a seatbelt doesn't immediately catch you, there's a fault which needs fixing before your test.

 Clip each seatbelt in position and make sure they fit securely in the buckle as well.